AndreaOrlando23/LMS/README.md

 Foreign Keys:
 -	LAST_ID_ORDER one optional to many from ORDERS table (take only the last record registered)
--	R_ID_CUSTOMER one optional to many from ORDERS table
+-	R_CUSTOMER_ID one optional to many from ORDERS table
--	R_CUST_EMAIL one optional to many from ORDERS table
+-	R_CUSTOMER_EMAIL one optional to many from ORDERS table
 -	LAST_ORDER_DATE one optional to many from ORDERS table (take only the last record registered)
 -	LAST_RETURN_DATE one optional to many from ORDERS table (take only the last record registered)